ADORSYS-GIS/webank-OnlineBanking/Docs/sonarqube.md

 - Runs the Maven build process (mvn verify) to compile the code and run tests.
 - Executes the SonarQube Maven Plugin to analyze:,Code quality,Security vulnerabilities and Test coverage.

-Alternatively,you can also install and run SonarQube locally using Docker.
+Alternatively, you can also install and run SonarQube locally using Docker.

 ### Local Installation with Docker